Payback time: Indebted Chinese firms face off with ratings agencies

 China Oriental, China Shanshui Cement and Guangzhou R&F Properties did not immediately respond to Reuters requests for comment.

-Fitch downgraded three Chinese non-financial companies in the year to date - Hengdeli Holdings, Parkson Retail Group and Zoomlion Heavy - compared with zero downgrades in China a year earlier.
+Fitch downgraded three Chinese non-financial companies in the year to date - Hengdeli Holdings (3389.HK), Parkson Retail Group (3368.HK) and Zoomlion Heavy (1157.HK) - compared with zero downgrades in China a year earlier.

 S&P downgraded 16 Chinese non-financial firms year-to-date, up from 12 a year earlier.
 Warnings and outlook downgrades to negative increased to 15 instances from 10.